josh-ashkinaze/plurals/README.md

 ## Moderators: a special type of Agent

 **Moderators and Auto-Moderators:** We support Moderators, who are special classes of Agents that oversee deliberation.
-Like Agents, Moderators are defined by their system instructions---which can be comprised of personas and combination instructions (how to combine information).
-Users can set their own system instructions directly or, as with persona templates, we support various pre-defined moderator instructions.
+Like Agents, Moderators are defined by their `system_instructions`---which can be comprised of `personas` and `combination_instructions` (how to combine information).
+Users can set their own `system_instructions` directly or, as with persona templates, we support various pre-defined moderator instructions.
 We also support Auto-Moderators, which is when a Moderator generates its own instructions on how to combine responses of prior Agents.

 ### Setting a Moderator's System Instructions
 #### Personas